 Zentyal provides a simple way to define the rules that will compose the firewall policy.
 The definition of these rules uses the high-level concepts as defined in Network services section to specify which protocols and ports to apply the rules and in Network objects section to specify to which IP addresses (source or destination) are included in rule definitions.

 Normally, each rule has a Source and a Destination which can be Any, an IP address or an Object in case more than one IP address or MAC address needs to be specified.
-In some sections the Source or Destination are omitted because their values are already known, for example Zentyal will always be the Destination in the Traffic from internal networks to Zentyal section and always the Source in Traffic from Zentyal to external networks
+In some sections the Source or Destination are omitted because their values are already known, for example Zentyal will always be the Destination in the Filtering rules from internal networks to Zentyal section and always the Source in Filtering rules from traffic coming out from Zentyal

 Additionally, each rule is always associated with a Service in order to specify the protocol and the ports (or range of ports).
 The services with source ports are used for rules related to outgoing traffic of internal services, for example an internal HTTP server.
 While the services with destination ports are used for rules related to incoming traffic to internal services or from outgoing traffic to external services.
 Is important to note that there is a set of generic labels that are very useful for the firewall like Any to select any protocol or port, or Any TCP, Any UDP to select any TCP or UDP protocol respectively.